Last update

 We hope that this effort, of unusual importance and scope for our nation, can rely on a sufficiently broad national consensus.

 But our security is also directly linked to the outcome of the conflict in Ukraine.
 In a world where the invasion of one country by another has once again become a reality, our own security is also compromised.
 For more than two years, Ukrainians have been defending their freedom at the cost of their lives.
 But also, our freedom, the respect for international law and borders that cannot be redefined by force of arms.
-Luxembourg and its allies will stand by Ukraine.
+Luxembourg and its allies will stand with Ukraine.

 Offering people a better life.
 That's the role of politics, and we take it seriously.

-Mr. President,
+Mr. Speaker,

 Building the Luxembourg of tomorrow also means meeting the challenges of housing.